peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An EDecimal object.
+* An arbitrary-precision binary floating-point number.

 ### MovePointRight
-    public EDecimal MovePointRight​(EInteger bigPlaces) Returns a number similar to this number but with the decimal point moved to the right.
+    public EFloat MovePointRight​(EInteger bigPlaces) Returns a number similar to this number but with the radix point moved to the right.

 **Parameters:**